10 Best Inner Chest Exercises To Build Mass

 3. Grip and Hand Position

-The inner chest muscles work hard, when you place the hand closer than the shoulder width and squeeze the chest near the top.
+The middle chest muscles work hard when you place the hand closer than the shoulder width and squeeze the chest near the top.

 Keeping your arms slightly wider than shoulder width is perfect for overall chest development.